intent-ly/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.

-    this is a tag that can be used implicitly refer to something (functions or objects)
+    this is a tag that can be used globaly, newly, explicitly, implicitly refer to something (functions or objects)

 5. Why do we need super() in an extended class?